 - 6. Replace the cap or lid of the culture vessel and gently rock the vessel to distribute the cells evenly.
 Loosen cap, if necessary, to allow gas exchange. - 7.
 Return the culture vessel to the incubator. - 8.
-Do not disturb the culture for at least 16 hours after initiation.
-Refresh culture medium the next day to remove residual DMSO and unattached cells.
+For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
+Refresh culture medium the next day to remove residual DMSO and unattached cells, then every other day thereafter.